-When I write, it generally ends up in the following camps:
+When I capture something, it generally is in one the following camps:

 • tasks